Collider phenomenology of a unified leptoquark model: Model aspects

 \subsection{Fermionic sector}

 The fermion masses are generated by the following Lagrangian:

-where $Y_i$ are Yukawa couplings and $\mu$ is a Majorana mass matrix.
-Without loss of generality, we work in a basis where the lepton mass matrix is flavor-diagonal.
-The up- and down-type quarks in the mass basis are obtained via $\hat q_L = V_q q_L$ and $\hat q_R= U_q {q_R} $ for $q=u,d$, with the four arbitrary unitary matrices in the flavour space being constrained by $V_{\rm CKM} = V_u {V_d}^\dagger$.
+where $Y_i$ are matrices of Yukawa couplings and $\mu$ is a Majorana mass matrix.
+Without loss of generality, we work in a basis where the charged-lepton mass matrix is flavour-diagonal.
+The up- and down-type quarks in the mass basis are given by $\hat q_L = V_q q_L$ and $\hat q_R= U_q {q_R} $ for $q=u,d$, with the four arbitrary unitary matrices in the flavour space being constrained by $V_{\rm CKM} = V_u {V_d}^\dagger$.

-Two of the Yukawa couplings are strongly related to the masses of down-type quarks and charged leptons, where $\hat M_{u,d,e}$ are diagonal matrices of the corresponding fermion masses.
+Two of the Yukawa matrices above are strongly related to the masses of down-type quarks and charged leptons, namely where $\hat M_{u,d,e}$ are diagonal matrices of the corresponding fermion masses.

-The Yukawa interactions of the LQs and scalar gluons are encoded solely in $Y_2$ and $Y_4$. \cref{eq:massD} and \cref{eq:massL} determine $Y_4$ up to the two rotation matrices.
+The Yukawa interactions of the LQs and scalar gluons are encoded solely in $Y_2$ and $Y_4$.
+Eqs.~\eqref{eq:massD} and \eqref{eq:massL} determine $Y_4$ up to the two rotation matrices.
 On the other hand, due to the extended neutrino sector, the other important matrix $Y_2$, as well as $Y_5$, can be chosen essentially arbitrarily.
 Indeed, the measured up-type quark masses satisfying

-can be always achieved by a suitable choice of $Y_1$.
+can be always attained by a suitable choice of $Y_1$.
 The light Majorana neutrino mass matrix, from which the neutrino masses and PMNS matrix follow, can be then obtained via a proper choice of the Majorana mass matrix $\mu$.

-While both $Y_2$ and $Y_4$ generally contribute to various lepton-flavour violating processes, only the interactions arising from $Y_4$ are sufficient for a tree-level explanation of the $R_{K^{(*)}}$ anomalies.
-Hence, for simplicity we have assumed small entries in $Y_2$ in order to fulfill the bounds on LFV violating muon decays~\cite{Faber:2018qon}.